yakavetsiv/ac-bo-hackathon.github.io/submission.md

 ![project submission](../assets/project-submission.png)

 1. Copy the template from below into the file and fill in the title, topic, team leads, and contributors sections.
 Topic can be one of `benchmark-task`, `benchmark-dev`, `tutorial`, `real-world`, and `general`, per the topics listed above.
-2. Submit a pull request to the hackathon repository with the title "Add project <your-team-name>" and tag your team members in the pull request description using the `@` symbol followed by their GitHub username.
-For example, `@sgbaird`.
+2. Submit a pull request to the hackathon repository with the title "Add project \<your-team-name\>" and if applicable, tag your team members in the pull request description using the <code>@</code> symbol followed by their GitHub username.
+For example, <code>@sgbaird</code>.
+This can be updated later if needed.
 3. Once the pull request is merged, your project will appear on [the projects page](_/../../projects.md)

 ```yaml